spring-gradle-plugins/dependency-management-plugin/README.md

 It's provided a version of `4.0.2.RELEASE` for the `spring-integration-core` dependency.
 It has also set the version of all of the Spring Framework dependencies to `4.0.6.RELEASE`

+#### Importing multiple boms

+If you import more than one bom, the order in which the boms are imported can be important.
+The boms are processed in the order in which they are imported.
+If multiple boms provide dependency management for the same dependency, the dependency management from the last bom will be used.

 #### Overriding versions in a bom

 If you want to deviate slightly from the dependency management provided by a bom, it can be